 I soon learned that it was easier to fast if I stayed busy and didn’t linger when one task was accomplished but immediately moved on to something else that was mentally and physically engaging.
-I also found that fasting is like any other activity — it became easier with practice, almost like exercising some muscles that hadn’t been used much.
+I also found that fasting is like any other activity — it becomes easier with practice, almost like exercising some muscles that hadn’t been used much.

 Recent research indicates that periodic fasts are actually conducive to health and longevity.
 Humankind apparently evolved in an environment where food was not always readily available and fasting was normal.
 Our bodies, ever adaptable, learned to make the most of it.

 Over the course of several months, I slowly lengthened the duration of my fasts.
 I discovered that after three days my entire organism shifted gears.
 Suddenly I no longer craved food.
 I felt as if I could go on fasting as long as I liked.